libsmelt/Simulator/README.md

 Furthermore, pairwise send and receive cost of all combinations of cores need to be provided for each machine.

-The procedure for generating these is explained in the machine database repository in README.md
+The procedure for generating these is explained in Smelt's repository in README.md

 ## Machine hierarchy